unixwzrd/oobabooga-macOS/macOS-Install.md

   - [NOTE THIS IS INCOMPLETE- To be continued](#note-this-is-incomplete--to-be-continued)

 This guide is quite comprehensive and covers everything from getting the necessary prerequisites to building and installing all the required components.
 It also includes a section on how to clone and install the oobabooga repository and its requirements.
 The guide is still a work in progress and will be updated with more information in the future.

+### Status of Testing

+Through this process it lead me to doing benchmarking along the way of installing packages and libraries on top of each other.
+Some of the advice and information I gathered along the way suggested uninstalling a package with Pip and then reinstalling it.
+I began to notice anomalies in configurations of the new installed modules or packages, I also observed that one package manager or another doesn't always respect another packages requirements and dependencies when it comes to "support" packages, especially binary support packages like dynamic libraries.
+Uninstalling does not always remove the dynamic library, and sometimes a package can install a binary dynamic library which overlays, or links with another package inadvertently.
+This was especially the case with the BLAS libraries.
+Sometimes packages will install a library and it will reside in the Python library hierarchy in a "central" location appearing as a "package' but will not be removed when the package is uninstalled.
+Later installations may find that library instead of one placed in /usr/local/lib which was custom built for a site and will be ignored when the Conda or Pip installed library is dropped in, this especially becomes a problem when using the --compile option with Pip.
+I have set about benchmarking and documenting this along the way and will soon be finished with the layered benchmarking.
+I also plan to make sure to run regression tests for every configuration.
+This whole process is taking a lot longer than I anticipated, but I intend to be thorough.

 ## Building for macOS and Apple Silicon